yonatandn/Uncertainty-Quantification-in-Model-Based-DL/README.md

 ## Notes
-+The Recurrent Kalman Network (RKN) comparison in the paper was done with respect to [RKN](https://github.com/ALRhub/rkn_share).
++ The Recurrent Kalman Network (RKN) comparison in the paper was done with respect to [RKN](https://github.com/ALRhub/rkn_share).
-+This code is based on the [Split-KalmanNet](https://github.com/geonchoi/Split-KalmanNet) code.
++ This code is based on the [Split-KalmanNet](https://github.com/geonchoi/Split-KalmanNet) code.